dishsoftware/cmagneto/ProjectRoot/CMagneto/README.md

 # CMagneto Framework
 🔗 GitLab repository: [https://gitlab.com/dishsoftware/cmagneto](https://gitlab.com/dishsoftware/cmagneto)

-The CMagneto framework is designed to set up CMake C++ projects with ease and enforce a unified modular structure, build logic, and tooling integration.<br>
+The CMagneto framework is designed to set up CMake C++ projects with ease and enforce a unified modular structure, build logic, and tooling integration,<br>
+including VS Code, Graphviz, Qt, GoogleTest, CPack, Docker and GitLab CI.

 > **Note:** Paths in the doc are shown relative to the project root.